Hymie's Vintage Records

-Hymie’s Vintage Records (also known as just Hymie’s Records) is a vinyl record store in Minneapolis, Minnesota.
+Hymie’s Vintage Records (also known simply as Hymie’s) was a vinyl record store in Minneapolis, Minnesota.

 History

 Hymie's was opened in 1988 by Jim “Hymie” Peterson on Lake Street in Minneapolis.
-The store has carried exclusively analog audio media for most of its life.
+The store carried exclusively analog audio media for most of its life.
 In 2010 the store relocated five blocks east to a new location.
-The Hymie's blog began in October 2009, and has posted nearly every day about interesting or unusual records, local music reviews and local music events.
-Since 2009, Hymie’s has had a shop dog, a Boston terrier named Irene, who has become an icon for the store.
+The Hymie's blog began in October 2009, and posted nearly every day about interesting or unusual records, local music reviews and local music events.
+Starting in 2009, Hymie’s had a shop dog, a Boston terrier named Irene, who became an icon for the store.
 Irene has been photographed by Rolling Stone, and also appeared on popular T-shirts and as Miss June in a charity calendar.
-Hymie’s has been singled out as one of the best record stores in the United States by Rolling Stone and USA Today, and has been featured in many other publications.
+Hymie’s had been singled out as one of the best record stores in the United States by Rolling Stone and USA Today, and has been featured in many other publications.

+Hymie's suddenly closed permanently at the end of June 2025.